-The Charleston Peninsula Coastal Flood Risk Management Study is a federal feasibility study that investigates coastal storm impacts on the Charleston peninsula.
-In partnership with the City of Charleston and its stakeholders, the study also explores economically-viable and environmentally-sound solutions to mitigate coastal storm risks.
-The feasibility study began in 2018 and is 100 percent federally funded through Emergency Supplemental Funding.
+The Charleston Peninsula Coastal Flood Risk Management Study is a federal study that is investigating coastal storm impacts on the Charleston peninsula and, in partnership with the City of Charleston and its stakeholders, is exploring effective, economically-viable and environmentally-sound solutions to mitigate risks and build enduring coastal storm resiliency.

-This feasibility study is one piece of the City’s overall comprehensive flooding strategy.
-In the last several years, the City has initiated several flood reduction strategies, including its Flooding and Sea Level Rise Strategy, a vulnerability assessment, rehabilitation of Low Battery Wall, Dutch Dialogues and major drainage projects.
-This study primarily addresses the risks of coastal storm surges.
-In conjunction with other flood mitigation efforts, the study also takes tidal flooding and sea level rise into account in its analysis.
+This feasibility study is one piece of the City of Charleston’s long-range flooding strategy.
+In the last several years, the City has initiated several flood reduction strategies, including its Flooding and Sea Level Rise Strategy, continued vulnerability assessments, rehabilitation of Low Battery Wall, the Dutch Dialogues and major drainage projects.
+This study primarily addresses coastal storm surge and, in conjunction with other flood mitigation efforts, also takes tidal flooding and sea level rise into account in its analysis.